 Another reason to avoid baby cereal: rice products have recently been found to contain arsenic, an element unsafe for human consumption in any quantity. (source) Finally, even if you baby could digest grains, there are far more important foods to focus on – foods that are nutrient-dense and essential to your baby's growth and development.

-You may be shocked by this list below, but healthy traditional cultures worldwide have fed their babies like this for millennia. (source)
+You may be shocked by the list of first foods below, but healthy traditional cultures worldwide have fed their babies like this for millennia. (source)

 I know, I know.
-Bone broth sound weird.
+Bone broth sounds weird.
 Barbaric, even.
-But all we are talking about here is homemade soup stock – simple chicken or beef broth made by using the bones like your mom or grandma may have done to make soup.
+But all we are talking about here is homemade soup stock – simple chicken or beef broth made by using bones like your mom or grandma may have done to make soup.

 Babies need fat and cholesterol for proper brain and nervous system development, and egg yolks from pasture-raised hens provide fat and cholesterol as well as choline, amino acids, and vitamin A. While you may have heard that babies cannot digest protein, they do in fact have the proper digestive enzymes for most protein and fats that are similar to those in breast milk. (source)

 To prepare the egg, either soft boil it and slice off the top, or cook it over-easy and slit the yolk with a sharp knife.
 Add a pinch of high quality sea salt (for essential minerals), and you can then spoon-feed the warm yolk to your baby.